• Skip to main content

 • Facebook

 Do your kids love historic tales of heroes and daring outlaws fighting against tyranny?
 This list of Robin Hood books will fuel their passion for stories of heroism and the rise of the common man in the face of injustice.
-Just like my list of King Arthur books, this collection of stories features traditional recitations of the Robin Hood legend, as well as fantastical reimaginings and creative retellings.
+A great companion to my list of King Arthur books, this collection of stories features traditional recitations of the Robin Hood legend, as well as fantastical reimaginings and creative retellings.

 Find Robin Hood picture books, early chapter books, middle grade novels and a few YA books so kids of all ages can polish off their virtual archery skills and head out to the Sherwood Forest of their imagination!
 (Note: this post contains affiliate links that may earn commission.)